SAP-samples/abap-cheat-sheets/README.md

 ### BDEF and Implementation Notes

-- Managed the draft-enabled RAP BO
+- Managed, draft-enabled RAP BO
 - In addition to the persistent table, the draft table specification is necessary.
 - The authorization master is none and is used here for demonstration purposes (every user can access and modify it).
 - Numbering scenario: Managed internal early numbering is defined using the UUID field and the `(numbering: managed)` specification.